ckeditor/ckeditor5/docs/installation/getting-started/quick-start.md

 ```

 ### Using the CKEditor 5 superbuild with Premium features
-#### Editor with real-time collaboration
+#### An editor with real-time collaboration

-To unleash the full potential of CKEditor 5 with Premium features, we will use the decoupled editor and create more complex markup, including structure required by Revision History.
+To unleash the full potential of CKEditor 5 with Premium features, we will use the decoupled editor and create a more complex markup, including the structure required by the Revision History feature.

 ```html
 <div id="presence-list"></div>